 These are the few things you can do to revive your plant from the wrinkled stem issue.
 But yes, don't forget to propagate the cuttings.
 It will at least give you hope of having a few new ZZ plants in the garden.

 3 Tips To Avoid The Wrinkled Stem Issue In ZZ Plants

 Here's how you can prevent this issue entirely -

 1. Fix The Watering Schedule

 As you know, the ZZ plant doesn't like too much water.
 It won't mind if you don't water it for 10-15 days.

 Ideally, the plant should be watered every 15 days or so.
-Therefore, prepare a watering schedule for this plant, which can help prevent any such issues.
+Therefore, prepare a watering schedule for this plant, which can help prevent such issues.